 (2) The Member holding office under subsection (1)(a) is the chairman of the Board.

-[Section 9 inserted by No. 17 of 2006 s.
+[Section 9 inserted: No. 17 of 2006 s.
 8.]

 10. Deputy and temporary Members

-(1) The Deputy President of the union referred to in section 9(1)(a) is the deputy Member for the Member holding office under that paragraph.
+(1) The Deputy President of the Council or other body referred to in section 9(1)(a) is the deputy Member for the Member holding office under that paragraph.

-(2) The Deputy President of the union referred to in section 9(1)(b) is the deputy Member for the Member holding office under that paragraph.
+(2) The Deputy President of the Union or other body referred to in section 9(1)(b) is the deputy Member for the Member holding office under that paragraph.

 (3) Where a Member holding office under section 9(1)(a) or (b) is unable to act because of sickness, absence or other cause, the deputy Member for that Member may act in the Member’s place, and while so acting the deputy Member is to be taken to be a Member for the purposes of this Act.